FranciszekLagoda/Python-for-Data-Analytics/README.md

 ![vis](images\salary_distribution.png)

 ### Insights
-* Senior roles generally have higher salaries
+* Senior roles generally have higher salaries.
 * Data Scientist is the highest-paying role.
 Even junior data analyst can earn more than other roles.
+But Data Scientists roles have larger differences in salaries, reflecting greater variance in compensation as responsibilities increase.
-* Business analyst is the lowest-paying roles.
+* Business analyst is the lowest-paying role and has the smallest number of clear outliers.
+It shows consistency in salaries and contrasts with other analyzed data jobs, where with more experience you can get much higher payment.
 * In summary, more experienced roles with higher technical skills have higher pay.